SOSGEO4801 – Social Movements in the Age of Migration

 - Critically read and discuss academic studies of how different statuses and identities relate to collective action and political contention before and today.

-- Develop skills for oral and written presentation of knowledge and competencies;
+- Develop general skills and competencies for oral and written presentation of knowledge related to social movements in theory and practice.

 - Ability to explain linkages between diverse phenomena related to mobilization, migration and diversity

-- Capacity to understand complex issues from multiple perspectives
+- Capacity to understand complex issues related to collective action and politics from multiple perspectives

 - Understanding of how to engage with migration and diversity related politics from a knowledge-based perspective